 The following guidelines pertain to full-time as well as part-time students.
 Promotion is the process by which a student progresses through an academic program and graduates.
 The progress of all students is reviewed three times per year (end of fall term, end of summer term, and end of spring term).
 However, student progress may be reviewed more frequently if needed.
-The Progression Committee can act any time a student is dismissed for making inadequate progress toward degree objectives or technical and performance standards.
+The Progression Committee can act any time a student is dismissed for making inadequate progress toward degree objectives or technical and performance standards as outlined in the Minimum Performance Standards for BSN applicants and the Technical and Performance Standards for DNP Students listed within each concentration.
 Committee recommendations regarding a particular student are based upon input by the student, each faculty member, or the course director who has teaching responsibility for that student during a given instructional period.
-Students who wish to appeal dismissal will have the opportunity to submit documents, statements, and are strongly encouraged to appear before the Progression Committee to speak on their own behalf (see the section on "Appeal Process").
+Students who wish to appeal dismissal will have the opportunity to submit documents and a statement supporting their appeal request in accordance with the Appeal Process outlined below.
+Progression Committee actions: For any student meeting the criteria for a recommendation of dismissal outlined in 3b or 3d (i through iv), the following actions may be recommended by the Progression Committee to the Dean:

-- 1. Progression Committee actions: If a student fails to meet satisfactory academic performance standards resulting in dismissal from the program, the following actions may be recommended by the Progression Committee to the Dean: - a.
-Not Upholding Dismissal - For All Programs: The Progression Committee, after hearing the appeal as submitted by the student, may recommend not upholding the dismissal of the student.
-The Progression Committee may make recommendations intended to facilitate the student's academic success.
+a.
+Not Upholding Dismissal

+i.
+For All Programs: The Progression Committee, after considering the appeal as submitted by the student, may recommend not upholding the dismissal recommendation for the student.
+The Progression Committee may make recommendations to the Dean intended to facilitate the student's academic success.